MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-trail-codes.md

 ---
-title: Set Up Codes for Audit Trails| Microsoft Docs
+title: Set Up Codes for Audit Trails
 description: Learn about the tasks to set up source codes and reason codes that you can use to track audit trails.
 author: edupont04
 ms.service: dynamics365-business-central